mulesoft-labs/mule-gradle-plugin/README.md

 This plugin allows the user to build mule applications with the gradle build system.

-**Important Note: This plugin currently works only for gradle 1.x, future versions will support 2.x but 1.x support will be dropped.**
+**Important Note: Starting from published version 1.1.0, the plugin supports both gradle 1.x and 2.x.**

 Install the plugin locally
 ----